jospas/AgentEnvironment/README.md

 ![Architecture diagram](docs/architecture.png)

 The system uses Amazon S3 to serve a single page web application  to agents.
-Agent fill in survey fields and run speed tests against Amazon S3 in the deployed region.
+Agents fill in survey fields and run speed tests against Amazon S3 in the deployed region.

 Results are then submitted via API Gateway and stored in Amazon DynamoDB via a Lambda function.